-acteristic, or in this case something inherent this site not do well?
-What does this site be improved for this site?
-What separates this ative sense?
+Typically an internal characteristic, or in this case something inherent with the site.
+What does this site not do well?
+What does this site preclude?
+What needs to be improved for this site?
+What separates this site from others in a negative sense?

-acteristic that might bring future opportunity. for in the future?
+Typically an external characteristic that might bring future opportunity.
+What does this site allow for in the future?

-racteristic that might harm future opportunity, he selection of a ferry wharf at this site.
+Typically an external characteristic that might harm future opportunity, or that would threaten the selection of a ferry wharf at this site.